-Carport: A structure, with one or more open sides, attached to a dwelling designed to shelter automobiles vehicles. belonging to the occupants of the dwelling.
+Carport: A structure, with one or more open sides-designed to shelter vehicles.

-Garage, Private: A detached accessory building, or a portion of a principal main-building, housing or designed to house vehicles automobiles belonging to the occupants of the dwelling on the lot on which the garage is located, or other specified dwelling.
+Garage, Private: A detached accessory building, or a portion of a principal building, designed to house vehicles_on the lot on which the garage is located, or other specified dwelling.
 The term shall also include carports.